utkarsh0702/vedicpy/README.md

 - Vedic Multiplication
 - Vedic Division
+- Square
-- Square and Square Root
+- Square Root*
+- Cube
-- Cube and Cube Root
+- Cube Root*
 - Divisibility
 - Recurring fractions
 - Compliment

+*Vedic Mathematics doesnot provide a way to caluclate square root and cube root accurately.
+So, if it says that the number is a perfect square or a perfect cube there is still some chance that it is not.

 **Directory Structure**
 -------------------------